Welcome to Year 3

 To find out more about our Year 3 curriculum, please look at the jigsaw below.Year 3 Long Term Curriculum Overview

 Welcome back to school!
-I hope you’ve all had a great summer holiday and you’re ready for a fantastic year in Year 3.
-I’m so excited welcome you back and welcome you to Key Stage 2!
-I had a brilliant transition morning with you all, before the holidays and I’m looking forward to getting you know you all even more.
-I have some great topics planned for Year 3 so I hope you can start to look forward to your learning journeys ahead.
-I have heard such great things about you all and how you are such a great class to teach so I can’t wait to see that for myself!
+We hope that you have all had a great summer holiday and you’re ready for a fantastic year in Year 3!
+We are so excited welcome you back and welcome you to Key Stage 2.
+We thoroughly enjoyed our transition morning with you and have heard such great things about you all.
+We can’t wait to get started!
+We have some great topics planned for Year 3 so I hope you can start to look forward to your learning journeys ahead.
 Keep a look out on this page at our learning journey and all the many exciting things we do.

 Y3/4 Statutory Spelling List

-Please encourage your children to practise these compulsory spellings, these are essential and should be practised alongside weekly spellings.Y3 & Y4 Statutory Spellings
+Please encourage your children to practise these spellings.
+These are essential and should be practised alongside weekly spellings.Y3 & Y4 Statutory Spellings

 To help you with your learning this half term, here are some optional homework tasks and resources/activities for you to complete.
 I can’t wait to see your work that you complete at home!